La Réole: Sights

 The church of St Peter, dating from the end of the 12th century as well as the impressive buildings of the 18th century Benedictine monastery are still both in use.
 The monastery currently houses a museum, library and the offices of the current town hall.
 There is also an old town hall building that dates from the 12th and 14th centuries.
 The town fortifications were dismantled in 1629 by order of Richelieu, but remains dating from the 12th and 14th centuries are to be seen, as well as a part of the Château de Quat'Sos, which was begun by Louis VIII of France and completed by Henry II of England.
 The south-western tower, called "la Thomasse", still looks over the Garonne river.

 Other sites of historical significance in the town include the House of Wine and Art (15th century), the hospital chapel (18th century), Briet's Hotel (17th century) as well as a town centre with cobble streets and houses that date back to the 15th century.

 Of more recent note is the suspension bridge that links the town centre to the southern bank of the Garonne river.
 The architect responsible for its design was Gustave Eiffel, at the time a still little known public servant.

-The population in 1906 was 3,469.
-By the year 2000, inhabitants numbered around 4,200.